Septicemia is the clinical name for blood poisoning by bacteria. It is a medical emergency and needs urgent medical treatment.

 Become lethargic, anxious, confused, or agitated

 You may also fall into a coma.
-Septicemia can also be fatal.
+Sepsis can also be fatal.

-If you become ill more slowly, you may have some of the signs of meningitis.
-The symptoms of septicemia may look like other health conditions.
+.
+The symptoms of sepsis may look like other health conditions.
 Always see your healthcare provider for a diagnosis.

 Your healthcare provider look for physical symptoms such as low blood pressure, fever, higher heart rate, and higher breathing rate.
 You will need lab tests to check for signs of infection and organ damage.
-Some symptoms of septicemia can often be seen in other health conditions.
+Some symptoms of sepsis can often be seen in other health conditions.
 These include fever and trouble breathing.
-This makes septicemia hare to diagnose when it first starts.
+This makes sepsis hard to diagnose when it first starts.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.